mlhartme/stool/README.md

 [//]: # (-)

-#### Available stage variables
+#### Available variables

-A stage has variables for all properties of the underlying class.
+A stage has variables for all properties of the stage class.
 This usually includes:

 * **metadataComment**
   Arbitrary comment for this stage.
 This value is nothing but stored, it has no effect.
 Type string.